 That’s something that we can help with if that is the case, there are ways to lower the risk and manage the taxes efficiently.
 But what you’re doing is making sure that that doesn’t happen in the first place.

 So we’re watching the risk all along, but we’re making sure that when they do need to sell it for whatever reason, they’re not holding this thing just because it has a big capital gains tax, right?

 Instead, it’s all being coordinated.
 We’re holding it for multiple purposes and we’re not just going to let it sit there and grow the tax burden.

 Yes, and unfortunately you find a lot of people get into that circumstance, especially after holding for a long period because in the pooled security you’re getting the blended return of the overall portfolio, which over time you want to be growing is and hopefully, is growing.
 But then when you actually go to sell it, it’ll have issues with the capital gains like you mentioned.

 What’s frustrating is if you actually dove down into the blended portfolio, inherently there are positions in there that have losses.

 But you can’t carve them out and actually sell the ones that have the losses to be offsetting other gains.
-So it’s just something that can’t be done in the pooled structure, which is why we see a big advantage when you’re using individual securities.

 Just to clarify for everyone, that pooled structure is any type of mutual fund, bond fund, or ETF fund.